 Are these services GDPR compliant?

 Both Cloudflare and AWS are GDPR compliant.
 We only use Cloudflare to enable the cached Echobox Web Tag to work on your website.
 Once the code snippet is installed on your website, we use Cloudflare to deliver the web tag and obtain the requisite usage data.
-We do not have access to any personal data.

 Through using Cloudflare, all users’ IP addresses are “masked” by default, with users’ connections to websites processed through Cloudflare’s network of regional data centers.